NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Heroic Presence.md

 * * *

 The blood of heroes courses through your veins, and you inspire your allies to dig deep and find a new level of resolve.
-You grant up to 10 willing creatures within 30 feet the effects of a 6th-rank [[Spells/Zealous Conviction|Zealous Conviction]], though the effect automatically ends on a target if you give that target a command they would normally find repugnant.
+You grant up to 10 willing creatures within 30 feet the effects of a 6th-rank [[Zealous Conviction|Zealous Conviction]], though the effect automatically ends on a target if you give that target a command they would normally find repugnant.
 This action has the auditory trait or visual trait, depending on how you inspire your allies.

 *Source: Pathfinder Player Core*
 *ORC*